oasis-tcs/openc2-oc2ls/oc2ls.md

 Data Notation (JADN)* [[JADN-v1.0](#jadn-v10)] information modeling (IM) language and its application to rigorously specifying the OpenC2 language.
-Unless explicitly labeled otherwise, section references in this appendix are to section of the [JADN](#jadn-v10) specification, rather than this language specification.
+Unless explicitly labeled otherwise, section references in this appendix are to sections of the [JADN](#jadn-v10) specification, rather than this language specification.

 ## E.1 JADN Overview